 2017 marked a new beginning and a new home.
 A large piece of private property was purchased for the event, a few miles away from the old site.
 The event wasn’t just bigger, it was longer, having expanded to five days, running Wednesday through Sunday.
 Tickets sold out for the third consecutive year and the total population hit 3,800 people.
-A new theme zone was added specifically for the world of the Fallout video games.
 New main gates with new guard towers were built (with a new flaming “Wasteland” sign across the arch).
 Two side stages (run by the Nuclear Bombshells and the Wasted Saints tribes) were officially incorporated into the entertainment zone to host acts outside of the main stage.
-11 live bands played (a new record) and an aerial performance rig known as The Roost was added near The Pit dance area.
+11 live bands played (a new record) and an aerial performance rig was added near The Pit dance area.
 The car cruise had become so large that several smaller cruises were split off from it, including separate cruises (and judging) for replica vehicles, motorcycles, and ATVs.

 2018 was the second year at the new location and Wastelanders were beginning to get familiar with the beautiful Mojave desert plain sheltered by rocky hills, soon to be known as Wasteland Valley.
 2018 featured a major upgrade to the Wasteland Film Festival movie theater, now located next to the main stage and showing films during the day in an AIR CONDITIONED theater.
 The archery range returned after some years away, and a THIRD entertainment zone was added in the newly built area known as THE DEN (anchored by the veteran Road Rash tribe).
-World-reknowned post-apocalyptic costume and prop makers, Mark Cordory from the U.K and Dmitri Zaitsev from Germany both flew over to teach workshops at the event, and the Command Center got a much expanded crew lounge that doubled as a workshop classroom.
+World-reknowned post-apocalyptic costume and prop makers, Mark Cordory from the U.K and Dmitri Zaitsev from Germany both flew over to teach workshops at the event, and the Command Center got a much expanded crew lounge that doubled as a workshop / instruction space.
 And on top of all that, actor Nathan Jones (Rictus Erectus from Mad Max: Fury Road) made a special appearance, wearing his actual costume from the film, sent over personally by director George Miller.

 2019’s event was the TENTH Wasteland Weekend.